 Most of our animals available for adoption are currently in foster homes in the community and not at the centre, as this is less stressful for them.

 2. Talk to our SPCA animal experts

-It’s time to make it official.
-Once you’ve found the pet for you, you’ll need to grab an application form, fill it in and get one of the team to review and approve the adoption.
+Once you’ve found the animal for you, you’ll need to complete an application form and get one of the team to review and approve the adoption.
 You then pay the adoption fee and get ready to bring your new family member home.